ruby/www.ruby-lang.org/en/news/_posts/2019-04-20-ruby-2-7-0-preview1-released.md

 ## What is Ruby

-Ruby was first developed by Matz (Yukihiro Matsumoto) in 1993, and now is developing as Open Source.
-It runs on multiple platforms and used by all over the world especially for Web Development.
+Ruby was first developed by Matz (Yukihiro Matsumoto) in 1993, and is now developed as Open Source.
+It runs on multiple platforms and is used all over the world especially for web development.